 220 V is a misnomer-there is no such standard as nominal 220 V in the United States.
 You must verify the exact type of electrical service you have.
 If there is any doubt, you must consult with a qualified electrician who is familiar with industrial plant wiring.
-In addition, the input line voltage should be measured while the chamber is operating in the COOL mode to ensure that the expected nominal voltage of either 208 V -5/+10% or 230 V $\pm 10\%$ is present.
+In addition, the input line voltage should be measured while the chamber is operating in a continuous HEAT mode to ensure that the expected nominal voltage of either 208 V -5/+10% or 230 V $\pm 10\%$ is present.
 Also, make sure the chamber is properly configured for either 208 V or 230 V nominal input as described in Chapter 2 - Input Power Configuration.
-If you have a 208 V line that measures less than 198 V, the chamber will require boost transformers.
+If you have a 208 V line that measures under 198 V, the chamber will require boost transformers.
 If you have a 240 V line that measures over 252 V (a 240 V line which is 10% high could measure up to 264 V), the chamber will require bucking transformers.
-These transformers are available from TestEquity (part number TE-0702F) for a reasonable cost and are easy to install in the field.